superhero/shift/README.md

 * Model
 * View

-A functional shift module could look someting like this:
+A functional shift module could look something like this:

 ```js
 Shift.Module.Example =